-It’s easy to see the difference in a quality caladium when you compare two plants side by side.
+It’s easy to see a difference in quality when you compare two caladium plants side by side.
 Caladium tubers are graded by size.
-A #1 tuber measures 1.5 to 2.5” in diameter.
-Tubers graded #2 or #3 are smaller.
-The size of the tuber is important because a larger tubers has more growth points, or "eyes".
-Each eye produces a sprout, and the more sprouts, the larger and fuller the plant.
-Healthy caladium tubers are plump and firm, not soft or bruised.
+The largest ones are graded #1 and measure 1.5 to 2.5” in diameter.
+Smaller tubers are graded #2 or #3.
+Longfield Gardens offers only grade #1 caladium tubers.
+These larger tubers have more growth points, or "eyes," and grow into larger and fuller plants.

 SHADE AND SUN: Caladiums are ideal for shady yards and gardens.
 In southern areas they grow best in full to partial shade.
 In northern areas, most caladiums can also be grown in the sun as long as they get enough water and their leaves are shielded during the hottest part of the day.

 ZONE: Caladiums are winter hardy in zones 9-11.
 In these warm climates, the tubers can be left in the ground all year round.
-In zones 3-8, caladiums are usually grown as annuals, planted in the spring after any danger of frost.
+In zones 3-8, caladiums are usually grown as annuals, planted in late spring once the soil is warm.
 Not sure about your hardiness zone?
 Check out our zone map here.

 WHEN TO PLANT: Caladiums are tropical plants that like warm soil and hot weather.
 If the tubers are planted into cold soil, they will not grow and may rot.
 Wait to plant your caladiums until the nights are warm and soil temperatures are at least 65ºF.
 In cooler climates you can give your caladiums a head start by sprouting the tubers indoors 4-6 weeks before planting time.
 Plant the tubers shallowly in pots or seedling flats.
 Keep them warm (70°F) and barely moist to encourage sprouting.